-Particular attention needs to be given to restrict the application in the 76 GHz to 77 GHz to surveillance ground based vehicular radar applications and only allow certain applications for installations at fixed sites (e.g. railways crossings) or certain mobile installations in order to ensure compatibility.
-In addition, future SRR systems in the adjacent band 77 GHz to 81 GHz have to be protected as result of the compatibility studies.
+In addition, future SRR systems in the adjacent band 77 GHz to 81 GHz have to be protected.
 The most critical potential interference aspect for general surveillance radar applications is that this kind of application may overlap in the direction of automotive SRRs on public roads.
-In such scenarios, the surveillance radars potentially blinds automotive radars operating in the same frequency and area [38].
+In such scenarios, the surveillance radar potentially blinds automotive radars operating in the same frequency and area [38].
 However, CEPT does not propose any restriction as long as there is no clear evidence provided that such scenarios exist but sees the need to investigate the situation.

-Most of the proposed ground based vehicular surveillance radar applications are in addition safety related and can prevent damage and harm to human beings.
-Coexistence with the explained ground based vehicular surveillance systems likewise noted in this document may possibly be solved in a similar way implemented in automotive radar sensors.
-Studies are on-going in a European funded project called “MOSARIM” [38] to be finalised end of 2012 [3] but preliminary results show that the possibility for harmful interference created by fixed installed outdoor radar applications is existing and needs careful investigation with regard to the automotive radars in 76-77 GHz as well as 77-79 GHz but also with regard to primary radio services such as the radio astronomy service.
-It was however also noted that “MOSARIM” studies do not cover all different types of radars, e.g. scanning radars have not been investigated.
+Most of the proposed ground based surveillance radar applications are in addition safety related and can prevent damage and harm to human beings.
+Coexistence with automotive systems may possibly be solved in a similar way to that achieved between multiple automotive radar sensors.
+Studies are on-going in a European funded project called “MOSARIM” [38] to be finalised at the end of 2012 [3] but preliminary results show that the possibility for harmful interference created by fixed installed outdoor radar applications is existing and needs careful investigation with regard to the automotive radars in 76-77 GHz as well as 77-79 GHz but also with regard to primary radio services such as the radio astronomy service.
+It is believed that the “MOSARIM” studies will also include different types of radars, e.g. scanning radars have which have much lower capacity for interference..
 There is also a need to investigate the compatibility of the automotive radar system within the 76 GHz to 77 GHz band with reference to the defined types of different scenarios for the fixed installed surveillance applications and, if necessary, define appropriate installation guides.

 RTTT category